OPCODE-Open-Spring-Fest/InsecureNet/.github/Contributor_Guide/Contributing.md

 ## New Contributor Guide

-To get an overview of the codebase, check out the '[README.md](../src/README.md)' file in the `src` directory.
+To get an overview of the codebase, check out the '[README.md](../../app/README.md)' file in the `app` directory.

 that will help you understand the structure of the project.